 11-304.
-RLD.
-Low Density Residential District.
-The RLD, Low Density Residential District is established to protect areas of excessive slope, poor soils, and other environmental concerns from destruction while providing for suitable development.
-Attractiveness, order, efficiency, and safety are encouraged by providing for light, air, and open space for dwellings and through consideration of the proper functional relationship of each given the environmental restrictions of the area.
+RLD, Low Density Residential District.
+The RLD, Low Density Residential District is established to protect areas of excessive poor soils, and other environmental concerns slope, providing for while suitable development. destruction Attractiveness, order, efficiency, and safety are encouraged by providing for light, air, and open space for dwellings and through consideration of the proper functional relationship of each given the environmental restrictions of the area.
 As shown on the Zoning Map of Pittman Center, Tennessee, the following regulations shall apply.